whistler585/docker-cacti/README.md

 ** -p 161:161  ==> remove to make sure you can monitor container and server running the container , this second more important to be able to monitoring all network interface of the server.

+## Set the timezone per environment variable:

+    -e TZ=Europe/London

+or in yml:

+  environment:

+     - TZ=Europe/London

+Default value is America/New_York .

 ## Accessing the Cacti applications:

 After that check with your browser at addresses plus the port assigined by docker: